-Birds of Summer: Learn to Identify 8 Types of Swallows
+Birds of Summer: Identify 8 Types of Swallow Birds

-From purple martins to barn swallows, find out how to spot and identify 8 members of the swallow family of birds.
+From purple martins to barn swallows, find out how to spot and identify 8 members of the swallow bird family during summer.

 Swallows are incredibly graceful songbirds, able to swoop and glide for hours as they chase small insects in midair.
 Most are very sociable, often gathering in flocks on roadside wires whenever they’re not flying.
-Beloved by birdwatchers, the birds are often found close to people, nesting around houses and farms.
-Psst—here are seven tips for becoming a better birdwatcher.
+Beloved by bird-watchers, the birds are often found close to people, nesting around houses and farms.
+Learn all about swallows’ nests and nesting habits.

-Historically, barn swallows placed their nests inside shallow caves or on cliff faces protected by overhanging rocks.
+Historically, orange and blue colored barn swallows placed their nests inside shallow caves or on cliff faces protected by overhanging rocks.
 They looked for spots sheltered from the rain because their nests are made mostly out of mud pellets, plastered in place and allowed to dry.

 When European settlers began building barns, the swallows quickly learned to use these shelters to their advantage.
-Today, almost all barn swallow nests are placed on man-made structures: inside barns or sheds and under the eaves of houses, bridges or docks.
+Today, almost all barn swallow bird nests are placed on man-made structures: inside barns or sheds and under the eaves of houses, bridges or docks.
 Such safe sites are much more abundant than naturally protected sites ever were, so barn swallows are undoubtedly more common today than they were several hundred years ago.
-Here’s what you should do if you find a bird’s nest.
+Discover 8 different kinds of bird nests and how to spot them.

 Cliff Swallows and Cave Swallows

-The violet-green swallow, another cavity nester, has a brighter mix of colors on the back and more white on the face.
+The colorful violet-green swallow, another cavity nester, has a brighter mix of colors on the back and more white on the face.
 Unlike the tree swallow, which is found from coast to coast, the violet-green is a specialty of the Far West.
+Violet-green swallows often choose to nest in a hole made by a woodpecker.
 It also uses nest boxes that are designed for bluebirds.

 Bank Swallows and Rough-Winged Swallows